claus-e-andersen/clanElectrons/README.md

 ## Binding energies and sub-shell occupation levels
 The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 338: Table A1.A
 Binding Energies of Electrons in Free Atom (eV) : Z = 1-53.
-The data file used by G4DensityEffectCalculator.cc (see above) seems to have used another source of data.
 ICRU-90 uses the Carlson data.
+The Geant4 implementation in G4DensityEffectCalculator.cc (see above) seems to have used another source of data than Carlson.

 ## Applications:
 You specify Z, A, I, density and other material parameters and the package has functions for computation